Floquet engineering multi-channel Kondo physics: Floquet-Anderson model

 with $\phi_{ij}^{\sigma\sigma^{\prime}}=\left\langle c_{j\sigma^{\prime}}\left|\psi_{i\sigma}\right.\right\rangle$.
 In the toy model, we take $\phi_{ij}^{\sigma\sigma^{\prime}}=\delta_{\sigma\sigma^{\prime}}$ if $i,j$ are nearest neighbors, and zero otherwise, $\psi_{j\sigma}=\sum_{\boldsymbol{\delta}}c_{\boldsymbol{j+\delta}\sigma}$.
 In the Kondo limit, $\left|\epsilon_{f}\right|\gg V_0$, a Schrieffer-Wolf transformation leads to the single-channel Kondo interaction~\cite{Schrieffer1966},

 where $J_0=2V_{0}^{2}/\left|\epsilon_{f}\right|$ and $\beta_{\boldsymbol{k}}=\cos k_{x}+\cos k_{y}$, accounting for the extended s-wave hybridization~\cite{WeberVojta_PRB_2008}.
 The full Kondo model also includes the conduction electron kinetic energy from Eq.~\eqref{eq:anderson}.
-The Ce model generalization is similar, but with different symmetries, and will be further discussed in Section~\ref{sec:Ce_model}.
+The Ce model generalization is similar, but with different symmetries, and is further discussed in Section~\ref{sec:Ce_model}.

 Now we couple this model to a periodic electromagnetic field.
 We assume that the field propagates along the $z$ direction, perpendicular to a two-dimensional sample.
 In three-dimensional systems, the propagation direction can be chosen perpendicular to crystallographic planes such that only the hybridization in those planes will be changed~\footnote{The Floquet field can, therefore, partially tune the dimensionality.}.
 The field modifies the in-plane overlaps: both the conduction electron hoppings that enter into $\epsilon_{\bf k}$ and the Wannier function overlaps $\phi_{ij}$, which are changed according to the Peierls substitution~\cite{AokiPRB2016}, leading the states to acquire an explicit time dependence,